isomerpages/mindef-sg101/resources/connexionsg/_posts/2025-03-17-post-Introduction of National Service.md

 Through decades, NS grew beyond deterrence and diplomacy; it became a national institution and a way of life for many Singaporean sons.</p>
 <p>Almost every Singaporean family has experienced NS in some form — whether
-as a parent sending <s>off </s>their son off for Basic Military Training, friends supporting each other through tough training days, or a sister proudly showing up for her brother at his passing out parade.
+as a parent sending their son off for Basic Military Training, friends supporting each other through tough training days, or a sister proudly showing up for her brother at his passing out parade.
 NS has become a shared experience that brings together Singaporeans and PRs from all races, languages, religions, and backgrounds to train, live, and serve the nation.</p>
 <p>Many have quipped how NS is a rite of passage — where boys grow into men,
 and lifelong friendships are forged through moments of hardship and resilience.
 These common, life-shaping experiences have helped build the cohesion and